codibre/fluent-iterable/README.md

 ```

 Pretty simple, right?
 With this code, you'll do exactly two chained loops, exactly as the vanilla solution described above!
-@codibre/fluent-iterable takes advantage of the Iterable and AsyncIterable contracts to achieve this, but it goes beyond.
+**fast-iterable** takes advantage of the Iterable and AsyncIterable contracts to achieve this, but it goes beyond.
 It uses a special library called **augmentative-iterables** that we developed as the core engine of the iterations.
 This library is focused exclusively in performance, so, with it, we achieved a processing time very close to the vanilla solution above!
 Comparing to iterations using **for of**, the native way to iterate over iterables of JavaScript, we achieved a result 50% faster!

 ## Doesn't it what rxjs do?